-When exporting from Excel to PowerPoint or Word, you may notice the scale changes in the resulting image.
-UpSlide uses Office's native functionality Copy Picture to export from Excel to PowerPoint/Word.
+You may notice the scale changes in the resulting image when exporting from Excel to PowerPoint or Word.
+UpSlide uses Office's native functionality, Copy Picture, to export from Excel to PowerPoint/Word.
 Some discrepancies may appear between the source image and the resulting exports inherited from Office's native export modes.

 Ratio and dimensions disparities